superflows-dev/superflows-docs/docs/hello.md

 ### Frontend In Any Framework

-Supermods are designed as web components, so they are supported natively by browsers.
+The frontends of Supermods are designed as web components, so they are supported natively by browsers.
 They work with any frontend framework such as React, Angular, Vue, etc. or with no framework at all!

 ### Backend On AWS